HomeSpan/HomeSpan/docs/FAQ.md

 #### Can you add a Web Server to HomeSpan?

 * Yes, provided you implement your Web Server using standard ESP32-Arduino libraries, such as `WebServer.h`.
 See [ProgrammableHub](https://github.com/HomeSpan/ProgrammableHub) for an illustrative example of how to easily integrate a Web Server into HomeSpan.
 This project also covers various other advanced topics, including TCP slot management, dynamic creation of Accessories, and saving arbitrary data in the ESP32's NVS.
 * Note *ESP32AsyncWebServer* cannot be used since it requires a TCP stack that is unfortunately incompatible with HomeSpan.

+#### Can you add *custom* Services and Characteristics to HomeSpan?

+* Yes, HomeSpan includes two easy-to-use macros to define your own custom Services and custom Characteristics beyond those specified in HAP-R2.
+See the [HomeSpan API Reference](https://github.com/HomeSpan/HomeSpan/blob/master/docs/Reference.md) for details and examples demonstrating how to do this.
+Note that any new Characteristics you create will be *completely ignored* by the Home App; and any new Services you create will be shown in the Home App on a tile labeled "Not Supported".
+Apple ***does not*** provide any mechanism to extend the functionality of the Home App itself.
+However, where custom Services and Characteristics are used is in 3rd party applications designed for these extra features.
+For example, the *Eve for HomeKit* App properly handles all the Services and Characteristics defined in HAP-R2, *plus* a variety of additional Services and Characteristics designed explictly for use with Eve products.
+If you know the UUID codes for these extra Services and Characteristics you can add them to HomeKit and use them within the Eve App just as if they were HAP-R2 Services and Characteristics.

 ---